-

 Copier Tasks | Python templating post run task

 Copier allows you to run post render tasks, just like cookiecutter.
-These are defined as a list of `tasks` in your `copier.yml`.
-They are simply shell commands
+These are defined as a list of in your .
+They are simply shell commands to run.
+The example I have below runs an bash script after the copier template has been rendered.
+I have put the script in so that I know it's always on my .
+It will reach back into the and update the default number.

 -